John Pomfret (poet)

 John Pomfret (1667–1702) was an English poet and clergyman.

+Early life and education

 John Pomfret was the son of Thomas Pomfret, vicar of Luton, and was educated at Bedford School.
 His mother was Catherine Dobson, the only surviving daughter of English Civil War painter, William Dobson.
 After graduating from Queens' College, Cambridge Pomfret was appointed rector of Maulden in Bedfordshire in 1695.

+Poetry

+He published a number of poems, and was regarded as significant enough in his time to be included by Samuel Johnson in his Lives of the Poets.
+'The Choice' is the poem for which Pomfret is now probably most remembered, especially as it was chosen by Roger Lonsdale as the first poem in The New Oxford Book of Eighteenth Century Verse.
+It is a poem which celebrates an ideal life of genteel moderation in the country.